Gołubie Kaszubskie railway station

 Gołubie Kaszubskie railway station is a railway station serving the town of Gołubie, in the Pomeranian Voivodeship, Poland.
 The station is located on the Nowa Wieś Wielka–Gdynia Port railway.
 The train services are operated by SKM Tricity.

 The station also used to lie on the Kościerzyna–Gołubie Kaszubskie railway until its closure in 1930.
 This line has been dismantled.
 The station used to be known as Golben under German occupation.

 Modernisation

 In 2014 the station was modernised.
+The modernization included replacing the switches and the surface of the main and passing tracks, and constructing a new platform.
+An integration hub was opened in October 2017.

 Train services

 The station is served by the following services: